aelvan/AutoMin-Craft/README.md

 *Because the filter outputs raw HTML, output escaping has been turned off.
 You should under no circumstances run this filter on user generated content.*

+Also, see the template variable section below for an alternative way to use AutoMin.

 Tag Parameters